August-Ine/Real_estate_manager/README.md

 - The `index.js` file serves as the entry point for the application.
 It sets up the Express server, connects to the MongoDB database, and defines the routes.

 - The `users.js` file contains the Mongoose schema definition for the real estate listings.
-The `Item.js` file defines the schema structure, including the name and description fields.
+It defines the real estate listing schema structure, including the name, description, longitude and latitude fields.

 - The `views` folder contains the EJS templates for rendering the HTML views.
-The `index.ejs` file displays the list of real estate listings, while the `update.ejs` file provides a form for updating a listing.
+The `home.ejs` file displays the list of real estate listings, the `detail.ejs` file displays the details of a listing, while the `update.ejs` file provides a form for updating a listing.

+- The `home.ejs` and `detail.ejs` ejs templates make use of the googlemaps api to display a map with markers of the coordinates of a real estate listing.

 ## Vulnerabilities and Recommendations